scaffold-eth/se-2-challenges/README.md

 > 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.

+> 💬💬 More Hints: For faster loading of your _"Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/pages/events.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-4-dex/packages/nextjs/pages/events.tsx) to `blocknumber - 10` at which your contract was deployed.
+Example: `fromBlock: 3750241`.

 ---

 ## Checkpoint 8: 🚢 Ship your frontend! 🚁